 - approval from the Deputy Principal has been gained, and - all students (including absent students) have been notified of the variation in writing with a new notification.
-This notification should, be issued at least 14 calendar days in advance of the due date of the assessment task.
+This notification should, be issued at least two (2) weeks in advance of the due date of the assessment task.